L&G buys rest of Cofunds for 131 million pounds

-LONDON Insurer Legal & General has agreed to buy the 75 percent of Cofunds Holdings it does not already own, in a deal valuing the investment fund supermarket at 175 million pounds.
+LONDON British insurer Legal & General (LGEN.L) has agreed to buy the 75 percent of Cofunds Holdings it does not already own, in a deal valuing the investment fund supermarket at 175 million pounds.

 It expects the deal to conclude within the first half of the year and to boost its own profits by the end of 2014.